Career Definition for a Shipwright

 According to the U.S. Bureau of Labor Statistics (BLS), most shipwrights begin as shipbuilders and later transition to careers as shipwrights.
 Those who specialize in building one type of boat and garner a reputation for craftsmanship will have the best chances of employment.
 The BLS reported that the median annual salary for marine engineers and naval architects, including shipwrights, was $92,400 in May 2019.
 The BLS projects there will be 1% growth in the number of jobs for marine engineers and naval architects during the 2019-2029 decade.

 Here are a few other options for careers in architecture:

 While shipwrights build boats, carpenters build wooden structures, including houses and other types of buildings.
 Carpenters typically complete apprenticeships to learn all the aspects of carpentry, including using tools, reading blueprints, and ensuring worker safety.
-The BLS reported in May 2015 that median annual salary for carpenters was $42,090.
-The demand for new homes and renovations of old homes is expected to result in fast as average job growth of 6% for carpenters from 2014 to 2024.
+The BLS reported in May 2019 that the median annual salary for carpenters was $48,330.
+The demand for new homes and renovations of old homes is expected to result in little to no change for carpenters from 2019 to 2029.

 Drafters assist boat builders and other professionals by converting hand drawings and sketches of building projects into digital schematics by using computer-aided design programs.
 Once digitized, drafters can work with architects and engineers to modify the design and produce a set of instructions for building the project.

 A common path to this career includes completing an associate's degree in drafting.
 Although drafters are not required to obtain licenses, they may seek voluntary professional certification.
-According to the BLS, overall job growth for drafters is expected to decline by 3 percent from 2014 to 2024, with the exception of electrical drafters, who are expected to see about a 5% increase in jobs during that period.
-In 2015, the BLS reported that drafters earned a median salary of $52,720.
+According to the BLS, overall job growth for drafters is expected to decrease by 4% from 2019 to 2029.
+In 2019, the BLS reported that drafters earned a median salary of $56,830.